anmolw/product-api-test/Readme.md

 }
 ```

-A positive value will increment the quantity.
+A positive value will increase the quantity.

 ### Deleting a product